Deep neural networks have an inbuilt Occam's razor: Occam's razors

 In a famous paper entitled ``Occam's Razor'', Blumer et~al.~\cite{blumer1987occam} made what at first sight appears to be a link between the razor and basic concepts in statistical learning theory.
 They argue that using simple models can lead to guarantees (closely related to PAC-learning) that a learning algorithm which performs well on the training data will also perform well on the fresh test data.
 Note that finding the minimum consistent hypothesis for many classes of Boolean functions can be NP-hard, so that they advocate losing the restriction of minimal simplicity in order to obtain polynomial learnability.
 They define model simplicity by assigning bit-strings to encode each hypothesis.
 Then, roughly speaking, a hypothesis class of size $|\mathcal{H}| = 2^n$ can be described by codes of at most length $n$.
 So a smaller hypothesis class is related to simpler hypotheses on this measure.
 However, (and this is sometimes confused in the literature), there is no reason that the individual hypotheses need to be simple.
 In other words, if one can exactly fit the training data with a hypothesis class that consists of a small number of very complex hypotheses, then these bounds also predict a relatively low expected generalization error on a test set.
 Despite their title, and some of the introductory text, the authors of~\cite{blumer1987occam} were self-consciously building on closely related and similar earlier results by Pearl~\cite{pearl1978connection}, who explicitly warns readers not to make the connection to Occam's razor (see also ~\cite{schaffer1993overfitting} for a classic discussion of these points).
-In other words, while these famous results are theoretically sound, the authors do not, and likely did not mean to (Their main purpose was not to prove Occam's razor, but rather to connect algorithms that can learn a certain near minimum complexity hypothesis in polynomial time with the classic notion of PAC learning.), tell us what we might expect from a classic Occam's razor argument: Namely, that in the situation where a set of complex hypotheses fits the training data as well as a set of simple ones, we should prefer simpler versus more complex hypotheses.
+Their main purpose was not to prove Occam's razor, but rather to connect algorithms that can learn a certain near minimum complexity hypothesis in polynomial time with the classic notion of PAC learning.
+In other words, while these famous results are theoretically sound, the authors do not, and likely did not mean to tell us what we might expect from a classic Occam's razor argument: Namely, that in the situation where a set of complex hypotheses fits the training data as well as a set of simple ones, we should prefer simpler versus more complex hypotheses.
 In other words, despite the title and some of the introductory text, this famous paper turns out not to really be about Occam's razor at all.

 In his mini-review~\cite{domingos1999role}, Domingos forcefully argues that if two models have the same error on a training set, then there is no \textit{a-priori} reason to believe that the simpler one will perform better on unseen test data than the complex one will.
 He gives numerous examples where a complex model may in fact perform better.
 By contrast, he advocates for a different version of Occam's razor: If two models have identical \textit{generalization} performance, then there may be other reasons, such as interpretability or computational efficiency, that could favour choosing the simpler model over the more complex one.